 I was on the verge of being evicted from my home.
 My children and I are truly thankful for all the help and support from Britepaths." – Joan, Britepaths Client

-Our primary Programs Stabilize Families by providing short-term food and financial assistance and Build Resilience by providing mentoring, classes and longer-term guidance that help families help themselves out of their crisis and onto a path where they can plan for a stable future.
-Our Seasonal Supports, school supplies for students in need and holiday meals and gifts for children, relieve financial burdens and provide hope at a time when life is uncertain.
+Our primary Services Stabilize Families by providing short-term food and financial assistance and Build Resilience by providing mentoring, classes and longer-term guidance that help families help themselves out of their crisis and onto a path where they can plan for a stable future.
+Our Supports for Children provide, school supplies and weekend food packs for students in need, holiday meals and gifts for children and their families and youth financial literacy, relieving financial burdens and providing hope at a time when families are struggling.

 Take Part In Our Work to Help Your Neighbors!